WR 140

-WR 140 is a spectroscopic binary containing an O-type star and a Wolf-Rayet.
+WR 140 is a spectroscopic binary containing an O-type star and a Wolf–Rayet star.
 It is located in the constellation of Cygnus, lying in the sky at the centre of the triangle formed by Deneb, γ Cygni and δ Cygni.

 Significance

 WR 140 is thought to be a prototypical example of cosmic dust production.
 In this mode of cosmic dust production, detritus enriched in silicon and carbon is periodically blown into the wider universe by certain stars toward the end of their lives.
 Such stars are termed Wolf–Rayets.

 The outermost layers of a Wolf–Rayet star are enriched in oxygen, nitrogen, silicon and carbon.
 Indeed, the spectrographic presence of these elements, along with a notable absence of hydrogen, were one of the original diagnostic criteria for classifying a star as Wolf–Rayet.
 It is these enriched layers of the photosphere that are lost in repeating pulses.
 Once distant from the surface, the carbon fraction of this ejected material begins to glow at approximately ±1,000 K. The heating is due to the star's UV radiation, the wavelength of its greatest luminosity.
 This has the effect of rebroadcasting the star's UV radiation in the infrared, which can be detected by suitable telescopes, such as the James Webb Space Telescope.
 The rebroadcast of the star's UV radiation by carbon and other metals traveling away from its surface creates the Doppler signature of a Wolf–Rayet—broad emission lines—rather than the far more common absorption-line spectra.